MicrosoftDocs/fabric-docs/docs/cicd/git-integration/partial-update.md

 # Manual update

 When updating more than one item in a workspace, there’s always a chance that one of them will fail.
-This happens if the incoming update from the git branch causes inconsistencies or dependency problems in the workspace that are difficult to determine in advance.
+The workspace fails to update if the incoming update from the git branch causes inconsistencies or dependency problems in the workspace that are difficult to determine in advance.
 The update stops when an item fails and you're left in a situation where your workspace isn't synced to any git branch.

 > [!NOTE]
 > This is not the same as [conflict resolution](./conflict-resolution.md).
 If changes were made to the same item in both the workspace and git branch, it causes a conflict and updates are disabled.
 This article discusses what to do a workspace fails to update even though there are no direct conflicts.

-There are many reasons that an update can fail, including, but not limited to the following:
+There are many reasons that an update can fail, including, but not limited to the following problems:

 * Dependent items were changed or deleted
 * Circular dependencies were created
-* *Other reasons??*
+* *Other reasons?*

 An error message lets you know which item failed and why.